Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 FacebookInstagramThreadsXRedditTikTokYouTubeMedium

-The integration uses GitLab.com OAuth.
+GitLab is in private beta and enabled per workspace.
+The integration supports GitLab.com OAuth.
 Self-managed GitLab instances are not supported.

 Commit summaries